-Mortgage life insurance, like all Insurance, is about risk management.
+Mortgage life insurance, like all insurances, is about risk management.
 For each type of insurance, we need to identify the risk to cover, and the best way to do it.
-Mortgage life insurance, like other insurance types, can be expensive.
-We must understand that the inherent risk in mortgage life insurance is the same as for normal life insurance.
+Especially, since like other insurance types, it can be expensive.
+We must understand the the inherent risks are the same as for normal life insurance.
 Most of all, we must know there are different ways to get insurance.

 Mortgage Life Insurance can be Expensive